 Medical conditions

-• People enrolled in a LTSS or buy-in program
+• People enrolled in a LTSS program

 • People who are medically frail.
 A medically frail person has significant health needs, such as a disabling mental health condition, substance use disorder, or other complex medical condition that limits daily functioning or requires ongoing medical care.